+GERD or “gastroesophageal reflux disease” is a condition in which the stomach contents flow backward up the esophagus.
 Celiac disease is an autoimmune disorder in which the presence of gluten causes the body to attack its own small intestine.
 Subsequent damage to the villi, the lining of the small intestine, can keep nutrients from being absorbed correctly.

-While a little extra intestinal gas may not be detrimental to your health, it can sure disrupt your working and social life.
-If you're dealing with digestive issues, check with a doc, consider keeping a food journal to help you track triggers, and try to maintain a sense of humor.
+While a little extra intestinal gas may not be detrimental to your health, it can disrupt your working and social life.
+If you're dealing with digestive issues, check with a doctor, consider keeping a food journal to help you track triggers, and try to maintain a sense of humor.
 And maybe get a dog.
 You can always blame it on the dog.

-Join over 100,000 women to learn more about your symptoms and where you are in the menopause journey.
+Join 200,000 women to learn more about your symptoms and where you are in the menopause journey.TAKE THE ASSESSMENT